BigBang001/CodeRoastClub/README.md

 - GitHub repository roast and Image OCR roast — available to everyone
 - Public Roast Wall with shareable roast detail pages
 - Share features: copy to clipboard, save as image, and QR link
-- Optional OpenAI integration for richer roasts (set an API key to enable)
 - Session-based auth: register, login, and guest mode

 ## Tech stack